himadri111/saxs-docs-tutorial/docs/source/coreg.rst

 c.
 CT dataset.
 d.
 Resliced and inverted copy of CT dataset at same orientation as coarse WAXS map (See CT Processing page - [update to hyperlink once page complete]).
 e.
 Segmentation dataset of kapton tube (from CT data)
 f.
-Fibre tracing dataset of CT data (volumetric dataset with greyscale values corresponding to estimated 3D collagen fibre orientations).
+Fibre tracing dataset of CT data (volumetric datasets with greyscale values corresponding to estimated 3D collagen fibre orientations).
+g.
+Fibre tracing "vox_padding" excel file - used for padding of fibre tracing data.
+NB - the names given to tomoSAXS scans in this file are used verbatim in this registration process.

+TomoSAXS operates along a number of discrete vertical "slices": lateral axes that the scan was conducted over, seperated vertically to form 3D voxels.
+These need to be registered spatially with the corresponding CT data, so that fibres isolated during fibre tracing are

 Steps are:
 1. Register vertical axis between resliced CT dataset and coarse mapping of tomoSAXS dataset.